Docker-Daze/itu-minitwit/report/report.md

 32. Dotnet_SDK - Version: 9.0.0
 33. org.Sonarcube - Version: 6.1.0
 ```

 #### Logging

 For logging, our application uses Serilog as the API to collect log data.
 This data is then transferred into the Elastic Stack,
 which consists of Logstash, Elasticsearch, and Kibana—all used to process, query, and display the logging data.
-This setup is hidden behind Nginx, which acts as a reverse proxy and serves as an authentication layer between the user and Kibana (a data visualization and exploration tool).
+his setup is hidden behind Nginx, which acts as a reverse proxy and serves both as a loadbalancer an authentication layer between the user and Kibana (a data visualization and exploration tool).

 For elasticsearch "209.38.112.21:8080" use "admin" "admin" to login and access logs.

 #### Monitoring

 For monitoring, our application uses Prometheus as a real-time metrics storage server.
 On top of this, we use Grafana as a data visualization tool to display and analyze these metrics.

 For Grafana "164.90.240.84:3000" you can use the given login to access the dashboard.

 #### Application

 We have built our application using the .NET software framework, following the onion architecture originally invented by Jeffrey Palermo.
 We use the ASP.NET Core Identity package as an authentication system, allowing us to create and delete users.
 Initially, we used SQLite as our DBMS but later switched to Prometheus.